ADarkHero/Drunken-Media/README.md

 A simple Java Audio-Recorder.

-To run the program, you only need the DrunkenMedia.zip.
+To run the program, download the latest release.
 Extract it and just start the DrunkenMedia.jar!